ansys/pysam-sysml2/doc/source/users/api/information.rst

 To get your Bearer Token, open the SAM Editor Dashboard on your browser.
 Then click on ``F12`` to open the developer console.

-Then, go to the `Network` tab, then reload the page.
+Then, go to the `Network` tab and reload the page.

-You will see a lot of requests, search for one of this list :
+You will see a lot of requests, search for one of these:

 - `me`
 - `organizations`
 - `access-rights`

 Then, click on it, and go to the `Headers` tab.

-You will find the `Authorization` header, with the value of your Bearer Token :
+You will find the `Authorization` header with the value of your Bearer Token.

 .. warning::